aleksanderbrymora/portfolio-new/README.md

 - Contentful CMS

 Why these?
 Well not many reasons as this page could be created using normal HTML with a bit of JS and CSS.
-I just wanted to learn how to properly use _Gatsby_ with GraphQL.
+I just wanted to learn how to properly use _Gatsby_ with _GraphQL_.
 This is also meant to be a platform for showcasing my future projects, hence integration with _Contentful CMS_ to pull new pages with project descriptions.
 I used _SASS_ for the styling because less brackets and nesting.
+Styling is implemented using _style modules_ to use scoping.